7 Top tips for finding the right Conveyancing Solicitor

 2) Buy local

-A local legal firm will help ensure you get the personal touch.
+A local legal firm near you will help ensure you get the personal touch.
 It’s also easier to choose a firm nearby if you need to drop into their offices, plus solicitors in the area will have a good grasp on local issues and potential problems.

 This is the Law Society’s Conveyancing Quality Scheme, a register of solicitors who are authorised and regulated by the Solicitors Regulation Authority.
 It is important to know you are dealing with a professionally accredited conveyancing firm, and that they can help you fully understand the process, options, costs and timescales involved.